-Continuity of care, as described above, will continue until the active course of treatment is complete, or 90 days, whichever is shorter.
-Authorization to continue to receive services from your current primary care provider, specialist or hospital may extend to the remainder of your life if a physician certifies that your life expectancy is 180 days or less.
+Continuity of care, as described above, will continue until the active course of treatment is complete, or 120 days, whichever is shorter.

+Authorization to continue to receive services from your current primary care provider, specialist or hospital may extend to the remainder of your life if a physician, advanced practice registered nurse or physician assistant certifies that your life expectancy is 180 days or less.